abiola814/Livekit-AI-note-taker/README.md

 # AI Note Taker for LiveKit

-An installable Python package that runs a LiveKit agent which listens to room audio, transcribes with Deepgram, and publishes concise meeting notes/summaries using Groq, OpenRouter, or OpenAI-compatible models.
+An installable Python package that runs a LiveKit agent which listens to room audio, transcribes with Deepgram and AWS transcribe, and publishes concise meeting notes/summaries using Groq, OpenRouter(ollama), or OpenAI-compatible models.

 ## Installation